toddledev/documentation/docs/15-connecting-data/04-authentication/index.md

 4. Client includes the token with API requests
 5. Server validates the token and grants access

-This approach lets you implement secure authentication while keeping sensitive verification logic on your backend.
+This approach lets you implement secure authentication while keeping sensitive verification logic on your back end.

 In Nordcraft, authentication is handled through API connections, allowing you to: